dextersjab/workflow-graph/README.md

 - **Real-time streaming**: Built-in support for callbacks in each node, allowing real-time token streaming (e.g., for WebSockets).
 - **LangGraph alternative**: Unlike LangGraph, WorkflowGraph provides a simpler, fully self-contained solution without needing LangChain for streaming.
 - **Modular architecture**: Organized into separate modules for better maintainability and extensibility.
+- **State-based workflow management**: Support for state-based workflows where each node receives and returns a state object.

 ## Installation